conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 }
 ```

-When processing a record for the first time using this configuration Gateway will generate a key to encrypt this field with, encrypt it with the `masterKeyId` secret from Vault and then store it in Gateway storage.
-For example, if a record key was `123456` the associated field encryption key might be stored with the following key.
+When processing a record for the first time using this configuration, Gateway will generate a key to encrypt this field with, then encrypt it with the `masterKeyId` secret from vault and then store it in Gateway storage.

+For example, if a record key was `123456`, the associated field encryption key might be stored with the following key:

 ```
 {"algorithm":"AES128_GCM","keyId":"gateway-kms://fieldKeySecret-name-123456","uuid":"2cd8125a-b55f-4214-a528-be3c9b47519b"}
 ```

 Multiple records produced against this config would cause multiple keys to be saved in the Gateway storage (due to the `{{record.key}}` template giving a unique key for each Kafka record key).

-If there are multiple Gateway nodes running it is also possible for multiple keys to be generated for the same record key.
-Two nodes processing different records with the same record key at the same time could both think they were generating a key for the first time.
-In this scenario there would be two keys in the Gateway storage with the same `keyId` but they would each have a different `uuid`.
+If there are multiple Gateway nodes running, it's also possible for multiple keys to be generated for the same record key.

+Two nodes processing different records with the same record key at the same time could both assume they were generating a key for the first time.
+In this scenario, there would be two keys in the Gateway storage with the same `keyId` but they would each have a different `uuid`.

-Regardless, there will only ever be one key stored in the Vault KMS (which is used to secure then entire setup).
+Nonetheless, there will **only ever be one key stored in the vault KMS**, which is used to secure then entire setup.

 This feature provides flexibility for your KMS storage and key management setups - and is particularly useful for high volume crypto shredding.